MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-work-with-form-windows-using-the-infopath-2003-object-model.md

 ---
-title: "How to Work with Form Windows Using the InfoPath 2003 Object Model"
+title: "Work with Form Windows Using the InfoPath 2003 Object Model"

 manager: soliver